openedx/open-edx-proposals/oeps/processes/oep-0054-core-contributors.rst

 role.

-Current CCs should always be on the lookout for contributors who demonstrate the "3 Cs" (Commitment, Conduct, and Caliber), follow the `Code of Conduct
-<https://open.edx.org/code-of-conduct/>`_, are respectful of other community
-members, are polite and welcoming to all in the community, and have been an overall active community member for some time.
+Current CCs should always be on the lookout for contributors who demonstrate the "3 Cs" (Commitment, Conduct, and Caliber), follow the `Code of Conduct`_, are respectful of other community members, are polite and welcoming to all in the community, and have been an overall active community member for some time.
 When a person like this comes to the attention of a CC, the CC should reach out and ask if that person would like to be nominated as a CC.

 Community members who feel they fit these criteria listed above should feel empowered to nominate themselves, as well.